pberba/pberba.github.io/security/_posts/2021-11-22-linux-threat-hunting-for-persistence-sysmon-auditd-webshell.md

 ### What’s next

-We’ve discussed basic of monitoring and logging with sysmon, osqueryu, auditd and auditbeats and we have used the case study of how to detect the creation and usage of web shells.
+We’ve discussed basics of monitoring and logging with sysmon, osqueryu, auditd and auditbeats and we have used the case study of how to detect the creation and usage of web shells.

-In the next blog post we will go through account creation and manipulation.
+There are a lot more techinques we can discuss in depth.
+Go back to the overview to see the list of the topics of the following blog posts.

 ### Appendix